the-catman/objectab/.github/README.md

 * This is a library for converting some javascript objects into a Uint8Array.

-    * However, I didn't originally come up with this.
+    * However, I didn't originally come up with the idea of doing this.

 # So is it JSON?